 Why do we need to sleep for 8-hours?

 How many of you have heard that a human being needs 8 hours of sleep every night for a healthy life?
 I bet all of you.
 But how do you know what works for you?
 Researchers have proven that among teenagers the average sleep pattern has been about 7 hours.
-The main reason to this could be the rush of hormones that they experience at this age.
+The main reason for this could be the rush of hormones that they experience at this age.
 Sometimes it could be due to studies or performance pressure due to parents or peers.
 So what about their health?
 Not everyone who has this sleep pattern is sick.
 So this means that the need for sleep differs in every individual.

 Don't mistake this article for denying the importance of sleep altogether.
 In fact, it is proven that without food an individual can live for over a month but without sleep one can die in 10 days.
-That proves enough about the importance of sleep and about the importance of recovery that the body and the mind needs.
-This recovery, however, is required in slightly different quantity for each individual depending on their age or level of activities they do or the city they live in or sometimes even just the strength and agility of their body.
+That proves enough about the importance of sleep and about the importance of recovery that the body and the mind need.
+This recovery, however, is required in slightly different quantities for each individual depending on their age or level of activities they do or the city they live in or sometimes even just the strength and agility of their body.

 Here is what a Harvard study recommends: